BiLLY-J03l/Snort-and-Splunk/README.md

 Configuring Snort and Splunk as a SIEM solution on Linux

 What we will do?
- -Use Snort for implementing IDS rules
+ -Use Snort for implementing IDS rules.

- -Use Splunk Forwarder to forward the logs to our splunk server -Use Splunk Enterprise to listen for the forwarded logs and alerts
+ -Use Splunk Forwarder to forward the logs to our splunk server.

+ -Use Splunk Enterprise to listen for the forwarded logs and alerts.

 --------------------------------------------------------

 ## Update the linux instance first